Seanye333/C9-Readme-Generator/README.md

 ## Description
     The code is used to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+    Please use the following link as tutorial of demonstration for functionality of README.

 ## License